 Understanding HPV: A Detailed & Comprehensive Guide

-From uncovering what HPV is and discovering how it spreads, to protecting yourself through vaccination, here’s all you need to know about this STI.
+From uncovering what HPV is and discovering how it spreads, to understanding measures like vaccination, here’s all you need to know about this virus.

 Table of Contents

-From HIV to Chlamydia, the list of STIs is quite long.
+From HIV to Chlamydia, the list of sexually transmitted infections is quite long.
 And we’ve heard of these infections countless times, in biology lessons at school and in various popular TV shows.
-However, one STI that doesn't get its share of media attention, is HPV.
+However, one virus that doesn't get its share of media attention, is HPV.

 HPV happens to be the most common sexually transmitted infection worldwide.
 No, it’s not related to HIV, and it's a lot more dangerous than you might think.